FintanH/talks/read-the-functional-manual/slides.md

 * Ubiquitous tool for documenting Haskell code

-* We have already seen it at work in my slides
+* We have already seen its beautiful HTML

 * Mark up language that goes inside your source code

-* Comes out as beautiful HTML

 # Calling the Haddock Command

-* There is Haddock command line tool
+* There is a Haddock command line tool

 * Personally, as a Stack user, I use `stack haddock`